ILLIXR/ILLIXR/docs/offload_vio.md

 The most simple example is running the offloaded setup on one machine with the server in one terminal and the device running in a different terminal.
 Start ILLIXR using the runner with configs/offload-server.yaml for one terminal and configs/offload-server.yaml on the other terminal.
-The default configuration within the config files will run Kimera-VIO on the server and will feed it with the EuRoC dataset from the device
+The default configuration within the config files will run OpenVINS on the server and will feed it with the EuRoC dataset from the device.

-To run more complicated experiment setups where the device and server are not on the same machine, you will need to setup each machine to be able to send/recieve UDP multicasts.
-A detailed guide can be found [here][1]
+To run more complicated experiment setups where the device and server are not on the same machine, you will need to setup each machine to be able to send/recieve UDP multicasts, and configure your local network.
+A detailed guide on how to do this can be found [here][1].
+Currently, this set of plugins only supports offloading within your local area network.
+This is due to a constraint of eCAL which doesnt support communication outside of the LAN.

 [//]: # (- References -)